kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming.md

 tasks fail, but they can simply be resumed once memory settings are adjusted.
 Structural failures are where

-**EMR Issues**

-I eventually decided that EMR was partly responsible for my memory issues, they seem to run "hot", preferring to occasionally have to rerun failed tasks in exchange for a higher memory limit.
-The issue with this is that streaming jobs do not seem to handle lost tasks as elegantly as traditional Spark queries.

-I soon became frustrated with the premium I was paying for larger instances which did not seem necessary, as well as continued trouble with package management between EMR and my development environment.

-**Moving to Kubernetes**

-Eventually I elected to move to Kubernetes, deploying Spark in standalone mode using containers that I created myself.
-This has a number of advantages in my
-mind:

-* Eliminates Yarn (Kubernetes is now the orchestrator).
-* No requirements over the number and types of nodes I needed.
-* Seemingly less memory overhead and better control.
-* Custom built Spark images with exactly the packages I needed, even running the latest version of Spark and Hadoop.
-* There are simple helm charts for deploying these clusters.

-With all of these hurdles out of the way, my memory issues subsided, I finally felt good about my pipeline, and things ran smoothly for several months.

-TODO: Diagram of CICD here

 ## Tragedy Strikes